How to Freeze Vegetables, Fruit and Other Surprising Things

-A juicy tomato, crisp broccoli, pungent peppers —can you freeze vegetables and savor the same rich taste later?
+A juicy tomato, crisp broccoli, pungent peppers —can you freeze vegetables and other produce and still savor the same rich taste later?
 Yes, you can, and the process isn't hard.
-Once you understand some basic terms about freezing vegetables, you'll be on your way to preserving your own homegrown harvest.
-Learn how to freeze vegetables and keep your family eating healthy all year long.
+Once you understand some basic terms about freezing fruit and vegetables, you'll be on your way.
+Learn how to freeze vegetables and fruit and keep your family eating healthy all year long.

-The secret to wonderful frozen vegetables lies in the quality of veggie you use.
-Freezing can't enhance a vegetable's flavor or quality, so it's vital to start with the freshest veggies you can find.
-If you're not growing your own, look for vegetables in season at local farmers' markets.
+The secret to wonderful frozen vegetables and fruit lies in the quality of produce you use.
+Freezing can't enhance an apple or corn's flavor or quality, so it's vital to start with the freshest veggies you can find.
+If you're not growing your own, look for fruit and vegetables in season at local farmers' markets.
 Or purchase family favorites in bulk when they're on sale at the store.

 Plan ahead so you'll be freezing vegetables within a few hours of picking or purchasing, if possible.
-The shorter time you store veggies before freezing, the better flavor and texture your frozen vegetables will have.
+The less time you store veggies before freezing, the better flavor and texture your frozen produce will have.

-You can use several methods to go about freezing vegetables.
+You can use several methods to go about freezing vegetables and fruit.
 Some, like onions and peppers, can be frozen raw with good results.
 The veggie consistency changes and they lose their crunchy texture, but the frozen result is tasty and versatile in cooking.
-For many other vegetables, it's important to blanch, or partially cook, the items prior to freezing.
+For many other fruit and vegetables, it's important to blanch, or partially cook the items, prior to freezing.

 With blanching, you scald vegetables in boiling water or steam for a brief time.
 Blanching stops the enzymes that cause vegetables to decay, a process that occurs even in frozen storage.
-The process helps preserve vegetable color, texture, flavor, and nutrients.
+The process helps preserve produce color, texture, flavor and nutrients.
 Under-blanching awakens decay enzymes and is actually worse than not blanching at all.
-Over-blanching is like overcooking and zaps flavor, color, and nutrients.
+Over-blanching is like overcooking and zaps flavor, color and nutrients.
 Blanching times vary by vegetable.
-You can find them at the National Center for Home Food Preservation.
+Check here for blanching times for popular veggies.

 Use steam blanching for broccoli, winter squash (including pumpkin), and sweet potatoes.
 You can also steam blanch greens like spinach or kale.
 With steam blanching, place a steamer basket or colander into your pot so that it suspends veggies above the boiling water.
 Aim to place vegetables in a single layer in the steamer basket so that all veggies receive heat evenly and quickly.
 As soon as you add veggies to the pot, place the lid on the pot and start timing.